Nozbe/NoOffice.org/_book/email.md

 ## Internal communication should be done through projects and tasks

 It's 2020.
 There are many online team collaboration tools that are much better than email.
 They let you manage projects, tasks and feedback completely online.
 Most of these online tools have apps for most of the platforms so the team information can be accessed from anywhere.
-And everyone can contribute and clearly see which project, which task or which issue is being worked on by whom.
+And everyone can contribute and clearly see who is working on which project or task.

 The advantage of this approach is that by default, each comment thread is attached to only one task or project.
 This way there is no confusion that by replying to a comment, you're giving feedback to two or three tasks at a time.

 One task, one discussion.
 Simple and focused.

-At Nozbe we call it task-based communication[^1] and we're using our own tool Nozbe Teams for this.
+At Nozbe, we call it task-based communication[^1] and we're using our own tool Nozbe Teams for this.
 Again, there are many other tools on the market so every team should choose the one that suits them best[^2].
 Just avoid email.

 Additional benefit is that by sharing projects and tasks we have more transparency.
 People see what's happening in each project, who's responsible for what.
 All is clear.
-We totally avoid all these issues of somebody not putting someone on copy.
+We completely avoid the problem of somebody not putting someone on copy.
 People can choose which projects or tasks they want to follow and which they can choose to ignore or review less frequently.
 They are in control.

 ## You can add real-time chat as an internal water cooler for "blah blah blah"

-What I like about task-based communication I just mentioned is the fact that it's asynchronous[^3], meaning you let the other party take time to respond to you.
-You just create a task, you add a thoughtful comment, you delegate it to someone, and you get on with your work, while you let the other party choose when they respond to your comment or do the task you assigned to them.
+What I like about task-based communication I just mentioned is the fact that it's asynchronous[^3], meaning you let the other party take time to respond.
+You just create a task, add a thoughtful comment, delegate it to someone, and get on with your work, while you let the other party choose when they respond to your comment or do the task you assigned to them.
+Of course if the task is time sensitive - you set a deadline.

 This is healthy and this is how team collaboration should be done.
 Very rarely things are so urgent that people need an ASAP response.
 Things can wait and you should normally prefer to let people take their time to do what's asked of them or give you a really thorough feedback.

 However, sometimes you are in a hurry and you need some information quickly.
-We use our internal chat for this though an app called Slack[^4].
+We use our internal chat for such cases: an app called Slack[^4].

 However, don't you try to switch from email to chat and only chat.